 While Chris Pine plays the fictional Captain James T. Kirk on screen, a “real” James Tiberius Kirk appears in the Texas Birth Index on Ancestry.com.
 JTK was born in McLennan County, Texas, to Defino and Ernestine Campos in September 1968.
 For naming their son after the captain of the USS Enterprise, the Campos family has definitely claimed the title for 1968’s ultimate Trekkies!

-And just to keep the cosmic coincidences going, Chris Pine’s grandmother, gorgeous movie scream queen and favorite WWII pinup Anne Gwynne, was born in…McLennan County, Texas, in 1918.
+And just to keep the cosmic coincidences going, Chris Pine’s grandmother, gorgeous movie scream queen and favorite WWII pinup Anne Gwynne, was born in…wait for it…McLennan County, Texas, in 1918.
 Fifty years before young James Tiberius.

 Start your own journey into the past.